<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=196353&amp;fmt=gif">

-Follow these 10 quick tips to help your ASC more effectively leverage the KPIs you track and benchmark.
+Follow these 10 tips to help your ASC more effectively leverage the KPIs you track and benchmark.

-1. Aim high
+1. Aim high when establishing KPI goals

 When setting goals for KPIs and benchmarking performance, it's best to be realistic about achievable goals.
 With that said, you should strive for the high end of what you believe is possible for your ASC.
 Just be careful not to set unrealistic goals — or goals perceived as unrealistic — as this can alienate team members.
 You want your staff to believe in your goals so they will buy into efforts to achieve them.